 Panini Museum, Maserati Cars Collection

-Not sure yet why you should visit Emilia-Romagna?
+Not yet sure why you should visit Emilia-Romagna?
 Leave a comment or write to me.
 I’m ready to give you even more reasons!

 * * * * *

-Practical information to travel to Emilia-Romagna
+Practical information for visiting Emilia-Romagna

 You can virtually travel to Emilia-Romagna all year round, but there are more advisable times of the year.